Guide

 • No. Members may take all or part of their pension while continuing to work for the NHS.
 There is no need for the employee to leave employment or have a break in service to take their pension through partial retirement.

 • Yes.
-Members may take all or part of their pension whilst continuing to work for the NHS.
-As there is no break in service, their terms and conditions of employment will continue unchanged.
-This includes annual leave entitlements, salary and clinical excellence awards.
+Members may take all or part of their pension while continuing to work for the NHS.
+As there is no break in service, their terms and conditions of employment will remain mostly unchanged.
+This includes annual leave entitlements.
+A change or amendment to the existing terms and conditions of employment is required in order to reflect the 10 per cent reduction in their pensionable pay.

 Employers may wish to discuss and agree new flexible working arrangements alongside partial retirement, such as part time working.
 Working flexibly in the lead up to final retirement may enable employees to achieve healthy working lives and to stay in the NHS for longer.